kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 2. Otherwise,
     2.1 calculate difference betwen *average_cadence* and *target_cadence*.
-    2.2 Determine state depending on the difference 2.2.1 if the difference is less than 10
-          2.2.1.1 Display, "You almost hit your target, try harder in the coming weeks."
+    2.2 Determine state depending on the difference 2.2.1 if the absolute difference is less than 10 2.2.1.1 Display, "You almost hit your target, try harder in the coming weeks."
       2.2.2 Otherwise,
           2.2.2.1 Call *modify_target_cadence* function.